-The present paper is structured as follows: In Section \ref{sc:PROB}, we derive so-called Hitchcock problem as a special case from the infinite-dimensional Kantorovich problem and address the existence of solutions to both itself as well as the corresponding general bilevel problem.
-We then introduce a quadratic regularization to the Hitchcock problem's target function, which we then use to regularize the bilevel problem.
-Furthermore, we show that (in the presence of a recovery sequence), for a vanishing regularization parameter, any cluster point of the sequence of regularized bilevel solutions is a solution to the general bilevel problem.
-We then present sufficient conditions for the existence of recovery sequences conclude the section with an explicit construction of such a sequence.
-Section \ref{sc:DERIV} introduces a further quadratic regularization of the dual problem of the regularized Hitchcock problem.
-Thereby, we can define a regularized marginal-to-transport-plan mapping whose differentiability properties we investigate in detail and which forms the basis of the numerical treatment of the regularized bilevel problems.
-Finally in Section \ref{sc:NUM}, we present the results of some first numerical tests to verify our findings from the previous sections.
+The present paper is structured as follows: In \cref{sc:PROB}, we derive the so-called Hitchcock problem as a special case from the infinite-dimensional Kantorovich problem and address the existence of solutions to both itself as well as the corresponding general bilevel problem.
+We then introduce a quadratic regularization to the Hitchcock problem's target function, which we, in turn, use to regularize the bilevel problem.
+Furthermore, we show that (in the presence of a recovery sequence), for a sequence of vanishing regularization parameters, any cluster point of the sequence of regularized bilevel solutions is a solution to the general bilevel problem.
+We then conclude the section with an explicit construction of such a recovery sequence. \cref{sc:DERIV} introduces a further quadratic regularization of the dual problem of the regularized Hitchcock problem.
+Thereby, we can define a regularized marginal-to-transport-plan mapping, whose differentiability properties are investigated in detail and which forms the basis of the numerical treatment of the regularized bilevel problems.
+Finally in \cref{sc:NUM}, we present the results of some first numerical tests to verify our findings from the previous sections.

-As a disclaimer, most of the results of the present paper can be found, reasonably more detailed, in \cite[Part II]{hillbrecht2024quadratic}.
+As a disclaimer, most of the results of the present paper can be found, reasonably more detailed, in Part II of the doctoral thesis \cite{hillbrecht2024quadratic}.
 The present work nevertheless provides added value in that we shorten some of the arguments and provide a different perspective on some of the results.